-Botanical Name: Menthe x piperita (a hybrid mint, a cross between water mint and spearmint) it is sometimes also called Mentha balsamea Wild.
+Botanical Name: Mentha x piperita (a hybrid mint, peppermint is a cross between water mint and spearmint) it is sometimes also called Mentha balsamea Wild.

-Below is an overview of peppermint, combining and interpreting the best of Western science, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
-Gain a balanced and thorough understanding of the healing properties of peppermint.
+Below is an overview of goldenberry, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Gain a balanced and thorough understanding of the healing properties of goldenberry.

 Western Name: Peppermint